XBraid/xbraid/docs/Introduction.md

 \f[
    u_i = \Phi_i(u_{i-1}, \rho), \quad \forall i=1, \dots N
 \f]
-where the time-stepper \f$\Phi_i\f$, which propagates a state at a time \f$t_{i-1}\f$ to the next time-step at \f$t_i\f$, now also depends on the design parameters \f$\rho\f$.
+where the time-stepper \f$\Phi_i\f$, which propagates a state at a time \f$t_{i-1}\f$ to the next time step at \f$t_i\f$, now also depends on the design parameters \f$\rho\f$.
 In order to quantify the simulation output for the given design, a real-valued objective function can then be set up that measures the quality of the ODE solution:
 \f[
    J(\mathbf{u}, \rho) \in \mathrm{R}.
 \f]
 Here, \f$\mathbf{u} =  (u_0, \dots, u_N)\f$ denotes the space-time state solution for a given design.

 XBraid_Adjoint is a consistent discrete time-parallel adjoint solver for XBraid which provides sensitivity information of the output quantity \f$J\f$ with respect to the user-defined design parameters \f$\rho\f$.
 The ability to compute sensitivities can greatly improve and enhance the simulation tool, as for example for solving design optimization or optimal control problems, parameter estimation for validation and verification purposes, error estimation or uncertainty quantification techniques.
+XBraid_Adjoint is non-intrusive with respect to the adjoint time-stepping scheme so that existing time-serial adjoint codes can be integrated easily though an extended user-interface.

+XBraid_Adjoint has been developed in collaboration with the Scientific Computing group at TU Kaiserslautern, Germany.

 ## Short Introduction to Adjoint-based Sensitivity Computation {#adjointoverview}